 Bidding more than a competitor doesn’t always guarantee a higher ranking on Google.
 However, with a high quality score, you could be outranking other sites while paying a lower price.

-There are thousands of brands aiming to be more popular in search engines, and they’re often bidding for the same keywords.
-This is when you’ll benefit from knowing how to improve your quality score.
+There are so many companies and brands aiming to be the most popular in search engines, and they’re often bidding for the same keywords.
+If you know how to improve your quality score, you’ll have a better chance of standing out.

 Before deciding where to rank your ad, Google chooses keywords that are likely to be the most relevant for a search and enters them into an ‘ad auction’.
 Having a high quality score is essential if you want your ad to be eligible